IshadP/Vault/content/1_Product Design/Conversational User Interface.md

 ## Text Based CI
 They process NLP to understand context, intent and sentiments.
 They use complex methods to imitate emotional intelligence and usually have multi turn conversation while retaining context.
 ## Voice Based CI
-They are completely Hands free
+They are completely hands free and can be done while performing various tasks such as driving, cooking and exercising.